Miranda Kerr Comes Clean About Her True Feelings For Ex Orlando Bloom And Katy Perry

 Miranda Kerr Shares Her Thoughts On Orlando Bloom And His Role As Dad

-Together with Bloom, Miranda has one son, 6-year-old Flynn Christopher Bloom, and, as US Weekly reports, Kerr and Flynn get along well with both Orlando and his lady love, Perry.
-Not only does Ms. Kerr get along well with Katy, but she reveals that Flynn is very happy, when he has the chance to spend time with Ms. Perry.
+Together with Bloom, Miranda has one son, 6-year-old Flynn Christopher Bloom, and, as Us Weekly reports, Kerr and Flynn get along well with both Orlando and his lady love, Perry.
+Not only does Ms. Kerr get along well with Katy, but she reveals that Flynn is very happy when he has the chance to spend time with Ms. Perry.
 Kerr adds that they’re a big, happy family.

 “They get along really well.
 We are a modern family,” says Miranda.